 If you’re a mom or a teacher (or anyone who’s around kids a lot), you know how long it can take to get everyone dressed and out the door in the morning.
-Use this activity to teach kids to zip and button!
+Use these activities to teach kids to zip and button!

 *This post contains affiliate links.
 Read more.